Clubcovid/Diano-Times/README.md

 ### Frontend
 - **Next.js App Router**: The application uses the App Router for routing, which allows for nested layouts, server components, and granular control over loading states.
-- **React Server Components (RSC)**: By default, pages and components are React Server Components, which run on the server to improve performance by reducing the amount of JavaScript sent to the client.
-This is used for fetching and displaying data on pages like the homepage and individual post pages.
+- **React Server Components (RSC)**: Pages are primarily React Server Components, which run on the server to improve performance by reducing client-side JavaScript.
+This is used for fetching and displaying data on pages like the homepage and individual posts.
-- **Client Components**: Components requiring user interaction, state, or lifecycle effects (e.g., forms, buttons, interactive UI elements) are marked with the `'use client'` directive.
-The admin dashboard is primarily client-rendered to provide a rich, interactive experience.
+- **Client Components**: Components requiring user interaction or state (e.g., forms, buttons, interactive UI) are marked with the `'use client'` directive.
+The admin dashboard is client-rendered to provide a rich, interactive experience.
 - **Styling**: Styling is handled by **Tailwind CSS** for utility-first styling and **ShadCN UI** for the base component library.
-The theme (colors, fonts, etc.) is configured in `src/app/globals.css` and `tailwind.config.ts`.
+The theme is configured in `src/app/globals.css`.
-- **State Management**:
-    - **Local State**: Managed with `useState` and `useReducer` hooks within client components.
-    - **Global State**: React Context is used for global state management, specifically for authentication (`src/components/auth-provider.tsx`), which provides user information across the application.
+- **State Management**: React Context is used for global state management, specifically for authentication (`src/components/auth-provider.tsx`) and theme switching.

 ### Backend and Data
-- **Next.js Server Actions**: Form submissions and data mutations (Create, Update, Delete) are handled using Server Actions (`src/lib/actions.ts`).
-This allows client components to call secure, server-side functions directly without needing to create separate API endpoints.
+- **Next.js Server Actions**: Form submissions and data mutations (Create, Update, Delete) are handled using Server Actions (`src/lib/actions.tsx`).
+This allows client components to call secure, server-side functions directly without needing separate API endpoints.
 - **Firebase Firestore**: The primary database is a NoSQL Firestore database.
-Data is organized into collections:
+Key collections include:
-    - `posts`: Stores all blog post content, metadata, and status.
+    - `posts`: Stores all blog post content and metadata.
-    - `users`: Managed by Firebase Authentication, with user profiles accessible for admin display.
+    - `users`: Managed by Firebase Authentication.
-    - `advertisements`: Stores ad-related data like image URLs, links, and titles.
+    - `advertisements`: Stores ad-related data.
-    - `videos`: Stores YouTube video links and titles.
+    - `videos`: Stores YouTube video links.
+    - `ai_settings`, `site_settings`: Store configurations for AI features and site widgets.
-- **Firebase Authentication**: Handles user registration and login.
-Access to the admin panel is restricted to a specific admin email address, as defined in `src/app/admin/layout.tsx`.
+- **Firebase Authentication**: Handles user registration and login (Email/Password and Google).

 ### AI Integration
 - **Genkit**: All generative AI features are powered by Genkit.
-- **AI Flows**: Genkit "flows" are defined in the `src/ai/flows` directory.
-These are server-side functions that interact with a Generative Model (e.g., Gemini).
+- **AI Flows**: Genkit "flows" are server-side functions that interact with a Generative Model (e.g., Gemini), defined in the `src/ai/flows` directory.
-    - `generate-url-friendly-slug.ts`: An AI flow that takes a post title and generates a URL-safe slug, which can be triggered from the post editor.
+    - `generate-url-friendly-slug.ts`: Creates a URL-safe slug from a title.
+    - `generate-post.ts`: Generates a complete blog post draft from a topic.
+    - `suggest-topics.ts`: Suggests new article ideas.
+    - `ask-diano-flow.ts`: Powers the interactive chatbot.
 - **Schema Definition**: Zod (`zod`) is used to define the input and output schemas for AI flows, ensuring type safety and structured data.

 ### Project Structure